 I wouldn’t consider Ulaanbaatar a shopping haven but there are definitely some unique items that make for wonderful memorabilia.

 Location: west of Sukhbaatar Square , 15 minute walk

 The top floor of the SDS is dedicated to Mongolian souvenirs.
 This is a nice stop if you don’t want to go spend a whole day walking around different places to get gifts.
-I recommend, though, that you go to the smaller, local shops which will benefit from your direct purchase.
+I recommend, though, that you go to the smaller, local shops, like the Quilting Centre, which will benefit from your direct purchase.